Scholarly Advisory Panel

 Jaimeo Brown, Motema Recording Artist and jazz drummer, has toured across the globe.
 He used an ethnomusicological approach with his debut project, Transcendence, incorporating the music of the women quilters of Gee's bend Alabama and classical Indian vocals.
 His second project with Motema, Worksong, is an innovative amalgamation of African - American work songs and jazz.
 The research he conducted for his MA thesis from Rutgers University, on the relationship between jazz and the music of the early African church, is the driving force behind his recordings.
 He will contribute his extensive knowledge of jazz and early African - American traditional music towards curriculum development.
 Read About Jaimeo Brown Online

 Allyson Chamberlain is an award winning music educator and powerhouse gospel vocalist with over seventeen years of experience in teaching and performance.
 She is a Music Educator at Moten Elementary School and a coordinator of the District of Columbia Public Schools Turn Around Arts Program.
 In 2016, Ms. Chamberlain received a Fund for Teachers fellowship to study Ghanaian music in Ghana, West Africa.
 The Washington Post featured an article about her fellowship in September 2016.
 The choir she directs at Moten has performed all over the Washington DC area, including the White House for First Lady Michelle Obama.
 This appearance was featured in Capitol Community News.
-Ms. Chamberlain received a Bachelor of Arts degree in vocal music from Lincoln University.
-She is also pursuing a Master of Arts degree in arts curriculum integration at Towson State University.
+Ms. Chamberlain has a Bachelor of Arts degree in vocal music from Lincoln University.
+She also received Master of Arts degree in arts curriculum integration at Towson State University.
 She is seasoned in using music to educate at-risk African – American children and will contribute her expertise in vocal pedagogy and lesson plan design towards the curriculum development component of the project.
-Mrs. Smith will also perform vocals on song recordings for each curriculum and record an online collection of African – American and West African songs for EACP fellows to reference when implementing curricula.
+Mrs. Chamberlain will also perform vocals on song recordings for each curriculum and record an online collection of African – American and West African songs for EACP fellows to reference when implementing curricula.
 Mrs. Smith will also conduct workshops with EACP fellows on lesson planning, music education methods and classroom management.
 Read About Allyson Chamberlain Online (Washington Post)